The Diet-Lifestyle Connection: Obesity, Osteoporosis, Heart Disease and Cancer Part 2

-Medical studies have further revealed that estrogen metabolites and xenoestrogens directly both effect women’s health.
+Medical studies have further revealed that estrogen metabolites and xenoestrogens directly both affect women’s health.
 Specifically, they can increase the risks associated with breast, ovarian, and uterine cancer.
-The emerging science of functional medicine has demonstrated the beneficial effect of nutrients such as indole 3 carbinol (from Cruciferae vegetables), folic acid, omega 3 fatty acids and lignins from flax seed directly impact estrogen metabolism and may decrease the incidence if not morbidity of such diseases.
+The emerging science of functional medicine has demonstrated the beneficial effect of nutrients such as indole 3 carbinol (from Cruciferae vegetables), folic acid, omega 3 fatty acids, and lignins from flax seed directly impact estrogen metabolism and may decrease the incidence if not morbidity of such diseases.

-Medical developments have reevaluated the prior belief that menopause is a pure estrogen deficient condition.
+Medical developments have reevaluated the prior belief that menopause is a pure estrogen-deficient condition.
 In fact, the following findings are well documented in the medical literature.
-Salivary estradiol levels can be normal, while progesterone levels fall to below normal levels.
-American postmenopausal estrogen levels are higher than perimenopausal (a process that begins 10-15 years prior to the end of menses) levels in women from other countries, estrone is made in fat cells, hot flashes and mood swings normally will diminish in 2-5 years after onset, and treatment with ‘natural’ progesterone is effective in 83% of menopausal women.
+Salivary estradiol levels can be normal, while progesterone levels fall below normal levels.
+American postmenopausal estrogen levels are higher than perimenopausal (a process that begins 10-15 years prior to the end of menses) levels in women from other countries, estrone is made in fat cells, and hot flashes and mood swings normally will diminish in 2-5 years after onset, and treatment with ‘natural’ progesterone is effective in 83% of menopausal women.

 The above findings have contributed toward a more sophisticated and accurate understanding of the hormonal changes that often account for the mood swings anxiety and or weight gain which can be experienced by women in both the premenopausal and postmenopausal years.
 The perimenopausal period, prior to the final cessation of menses, is marked by the erratic production of estrogen and progesterone, along with a decline in ovulatory cycles.
-During perimenopause, a women’s estrogen level is actually increasing rather than declining.
-The increased estrogen levels will cause more thyroid hormone to be “bound” up (re: Estrogen Toxicity Part 1).
+During perimenopause, a woman’s estrogen level is actually increasing rather than declining.
+The increased estrogen levels will cause more thyroid hormones to be “bound” up (re: Estrogen Toxicity Part 1).
 Simply put, the reduction in the amount of “free” thyroid hormone causes a slowing of the rate of metabolism because there is less “free thyroid“ hormone to use the body’s available cellular fuels; ie: carbohydrates, protein, and fats.
-This in turn causes the “sugar cravings” similar to those experienced during regular premenopausal menstrual cycles.
-Fluctuating blood glucose levels with sharp drops in glucose, puts additional stress on the adrenal glands.
+This in turn causes “sugar cravings” similar to those experienced during regular premenopausal menstrual cycles.
+Fluctuating blood glucose levels with sharp drops in glucose puts additional stress on the adrenal glands.
 Specifically, the adrenal gland must produce and mobilize more of the adrenal hormone called “cortisol” in an attempt to compensate for the sharp drops in glucose and quickly raise body metabolism.
 In addition, along with cortisol, the adrenal releases catecholamines, which often cause heart palpitations and generalized feelings of anxiety.

-As illustrated above, in order for women to make conscious choices with respect to their health and well being, it is important to stay appraised of significant medical findings concerning the connection between estrogen and woman’s health issues.
-As will be hereafter discussed, this connection is not only important when considering treatments for menopausal related symptoms, but also essential to a complete medical assessment of diseases such as osteoporosis, breast cancer, heart disease and obesity.
+As illustrated above, in order for women to make conscious choices with respect to their health and well-being, it is important to stay appraised of significant medical findings concerning the connection between estrogen and woman’s health issues.
+As will be hereafter discussed, this connection is not only important when considering treatments for menopausal-related symptoms, but also essential to a complete medical assessment of diseases such as osteoporosis, breast cancer, heart disease, and obesity.

 In the May 1, 2000, issue of the Journal of Family Practice, an initial report published by the Women’s Health Initiative, revealed early data linking estrogen replacement therapy with a slight increase in heart attacks, strokes, and thrombolysis (blood clots).
-Dr Jacques E. Rosscow, lead project director of the Women’s Health Initiative stated:
+Dr. Jacques E. Rosscow, lead project director of the Women’s Health Initiative stated:

-“Long term estrogen replacement therapy is being ardently prescribed to prevent heart disease with no evidence for these presumed benefits.
+“Long-term estrogen replacement therapy is being ardently prescribed to prevent heart disease with no evidence for these presumed benefits.
 66% of physicians who prescribe HRT do so at least in part to prevent coronary heart disease — an indication that is unproved and unacceptable.”

-The argument that HRT lowers women’s risk of heart disease is additionally flawed that it necessarily presumes that women are estrogen deficient.
-As earlier discussed, most postmenopausal and perimenopausal women, in fact have an increased amount of estrogen relative to progesterone.
+The argument that HRT lowers women’s risk of heart disease is additionally flawed in that it necessarily presumes that women are estrogen deficient.
+As earlier discussed, most postmenopausal and perimenopausal women, in fact, have an increased amount of estrogen relative to progesterone.
 Furthermore, women on birth control pills have a marked decrease in blood levels of Vitamin B12, pyridoxal 5-phosphate, and folic acid.
 These nutrients are essential to lowering homocysteine blood levels.
 Notably, high homocysteine promotes atherosclerosis.

 Estrogen promotes an increase in the size and number of fat cells.
-In addition, stress, high carbohydrate meals, lack of exercise and in some women added estrogen from the use of birth control pills, even Premarin™, will often contribute to a marked increase in body fat.
+In addition, stress, high carbohydrate meals, lack of exercise, and in some women added estrogen from the use of birth control pills, even Premarin™, will often contribute to a marked increase in body fat.

-Fat (adipose tissue) is a major source of estrogen metabolism in postmenopausal women through an enzymatic conversion of testosterone into estrogen.
+Fat (adipose tissue) is a major source of estrogen metabolism in postmenopausal women through the enzymatic conversion of testosterone into estrogen.
 This is usually exhibited in men as gynecomastia and symptoms of hyperestrogenism in women discussed in last month’s article.

 Nutriceuticals the Next Generation

 As previously stated, women may benefit from exploring the herbal and nutritional options available with respect to balancing hormone levels.
 In that regard Estrobalance™ (EB) from Metagenics.
 EB is a low-allergy potential, powdered medical food specifically designed to nutritionally support women’s symptoms associated with their hormone cycles.
-EB provides a combination of macro- and micronutrients featuring rice protein, natural plant sterols, antioxidants and fiber, along with all essential vitamins and minerals and a specialized vitamin B-complex to support healthy hormone cycles.
+EB provides a combination of macro- and micronutrients featuring rice protein, natural plant sterols, antioxidants, and fiber, along with all essential vitamins and minerals and a specialized vitamin B-complex to support healthy hormone cycles.

 EB also contains kudzu and flax, which modify the effects of circulating estrogens.
 Kudzu root is high in isoflavones such as daidzein, genistein and puerarin.
 These isoflavones and/or their metabolites bind to the estrogen receptor and act as ‘weaker estrogens,’ resulting in an inhibition of the estrogenic effect.
 Flaxseed meal contains lignin, the fiber that specifically binds hormones such as estrogen, thereby facilitating estrogen excretion.
-Adding 10 grams (1 Tbsp.) of ground flaxseed to your daily diet over 7 weeks has shown help remove excess estrogen from the gut, inhibit growth of human breast tumor cells, inhibit aromatase activity (the enzymatic conversion of testosterone to estrogen) and increase the production of 2-OHE1.
+Adding 10 grams (1 Tbsp.) of ground flaxseed to your daily diet over 7 weeks has been shown to help remove excess estrogen from the gut, inhibit the growth of human breast tumor cells, inhibit aromatase activity (the enzymatic conversion of testosterone to estrogen) and increase the production of 2-OHE1.

-Before embarking on a course of hormone replacement therapy, I would recommend that a women’s hormone status, osteoporosis risk, metabolic detoxification capability, family history (re: genetic predisposition), dietary and lifestyle parameters be thoroughly evaluated by an experienced integrative physician.
+Before embarking on a course of hormone replacement therapy, I would recommend that a women’s hormone status, osteoporosis risk, metabolic detoxification capability, family history (re: genetic predisposition), and dietary and lifestyle parameters be thoroughly evaluated by an experienced integrative physician.
 This information will empower women to optimize their potential for health.